Generalized skyrmion crystals with applications to neutron stars: Skyrme crystals and phases of skyrmion matter

 Our aim is to study Skyrme fields $\varphi:\mathbb{R}^3\rightarrow\SU(2)$ that are periodic with respect to some $3$-dimensional period lattice $\Lambda$, i.e. we impose the condition $\varphi(x+X)=\varphi(x)$ for all $x\in\mathbb{R}^3$ and $X \in \Lambda$.
 We can equivalently interpret the field as a map $\varphi: \mathbb{R}^3/\Lambda \rightarrow \SU(2)$, where $(\mathbb{R}^3/\Lambda,d)$ is a $3$-torus equipped with the standard Euclidean metric $d$.
 In particular, we define a Skyrme crystal to be an energy minimizing map

 where $\mathbb{R}^3/\Lambda_\diamond$ is some fixed $3$-torus such that the field $\varphi$ is also critical and stable with respect to variations of the lattice $\Lambda$ about $\Lambda_\diamond$.
-The problem of determining Skyrme crystals was addressed by the Leeds group \cite{Leask_2023}.
+The problem of determining Skyrme crystals was addressed by Harland \textit{et al.} \cite{Leask_2023}.
 They prove that, for a fixed field configuration $\varphi$, there is a unique period lattice $\Lambda_\diamond$ (up to automorphism) that minimizes the static energy $M_B$.
-Therefore, the problem of determining Skyrme crystals is one of finding critical points of the static energy functional \eqref{eq: Skyrme model - Static energy} with respect to variations of both the field $\varphi$ and the period lattice $\Lambda_\diamond$.
+Therefore, the problem of determining skyrmion crystals is one of finding critical points of the static energy functional \eqref{eq: Skyrme model - Static energy} with respect to variations of both the field $\varphi$ and the period lattice $\Lambda_\diamond$.

 For massless $\mathcal{L}_{24}$-skyrmions, the period lattice can be determined explicitly.
 However, only a numerical approach seems possible for generalized $\mathcal{L}_{0246}$-skyrmions.
 For some initial period lattice $\Lambda_0$, the static energy can minimized with respect to variations of the period lattice using the method detailed in \S\ref{subsec: Numerical optimization of the lattice geometry}.
 In tandem, with some appropriate initial field configuration $\varphi_0$, the static energy functional can also be minimized with respect to variations of the field by using arrested Newton flow (ANF), which is detailed in \S\ref{subsec: The Skyrme model}.